What is deferred rent?

-It is the liability that is created as a result of the difference between the actual cash paid and the straight-line expense recorded on the financial statements.
+Deferred rent is defined as the liability that is created as a result of the difference between the actual cash paid and the straight-line expense recorded on the financial statements.

 One of the basic principles of Topic 740 (Income Taxes) is that deferred taxes have to be recognized for temporary differences between the financial statements and tax returns.
 To put it another way, these deferred taxes are recognized for future tax consequences of events recorded in either the financial statements or the tax return, but not yet in both.
 Deferred tax liabilities are recorded for taxable temporary differences while deferred tax assets are recorded for deductible temporary differences.

-In Yr 1, the lessee will make the following entries:
+In Yr 1, the lessee will make the following journal entries:

 Note 1: Total lease payments of 1,146,388 + 10,000 IDC divided by 10 years.

 Note 2: 10,000 IDC divided by 10 years.

 Note 3: The deferred rent in this example is a plug that will make the entry balance, or it can be calculated as the straight-line expense less the cash paid each year.
 (Deferred rent here equals total lease payments of 1,146,388 divided by 10 years less cash paid of 100,000).